nikitachaudharicodes/psa_private_steering_for_llm_alignment/README.md

 [![Python Versions](https://img.shields.io/badge/Python-3.10-blue.svg?style=flat&logo=python&logoColor=white)](https://www.python.org/)
 [![CI](https://github.com/UKPLab/iclr2025-psa/actions/workflows/main.yml/badge.svg)](https://github.com/UKPLab/iclr2025-psa/actions/workflows/main.yml)

+This is the code implementation for the ICLR 2025 paper "PSA: Differentially Private Steering for Large Language Model Alignment".
+This experimental code is a cleaned-up and condensed version of the codebase used to conduct the experiments in the paper (please get in touch if you find errors/have any suggestions).

+PSA is a simple algorithm that uses Gaussian Differential Privacy for providing privacy guarantees during steering of the LLM residual stream for alignment.

 > **Abstract:**
 > Aligning Large Language Models (LLMs) with human values and away from undesirable behaviors (such as hallucination) has become increasingly important.
 > Recently, steering LLMs towards a desired behavior via activation editing has emerged as an effective method to mitigate harmful  generations at inference-time.